vives1/Project_ELE456/README.md

 ### Experimental Measurement of Cavity Pull
 Qiskit code to measure chi
 ### QuTiP_simulation
-Solving the system using the Lindblad master equation solver and produce plots.
+Solving the system using the Lindblad master equation solver in QuTiP to produce plots.

 ### Cavity Dynamics
 IBM Q's measurement of the cavity field as a function of time.
 The cavity is coupled to a transmon qubit.
 As such the cavity field is measured for the qubit in both the ground and excited states.
 The pi-pulse used to excite the qubit is obtained from the latest backend calibration.